-Faculty: V. Brock, E. Kunnu
+Faculty: V. Brock

-General Statement: Health Information Management (HIM) is a profession that focuses on health care data and the management of healthcare information resources.
-Health Information Management professionals collect, integrate, and analyze primary and secondary health care data, disseminate information, and manage information resources related to research, planning, financing, and evaluation of health care services.
+General Statement: Health Information Management (HIM) is the profession that focuses on health care data and the management of healthcare information resources.
+Health Information Management professionals collect, integrate, and analyze primary and secondary health care data, disseminate information, and manage information resources related to the research, planning, financing, and evaluation of health care services.

-Job opportunities: Health Information Management professionals, as part of a quality patient care team, are employed as an HIM department director, an HIM system manager, a data quality manager, information security/privacy officer, educator, consultant, health data analyst, quality improvement analyst, a physician office manager, and a claims and reimbursement coordinator in a variety of health care settings.
-These settings include hospitals, outpatient clinics, managed-care organizations, consulting firms, accounting firms, medical group practices, hospice and home healthcare agencies, long-term care facilities, correctional facilities, pharmaceutical companies, rehabilitation facilities, behavioral healthcare organizations, healthcare research facilities, insurance companies, law firms, or state and federal healthcare agencies.
+Job opportunities: Health Information Management professionals, as part of a quality patient care team, work as HIM department director, HIM system manager, data quality manager, information security/privacy officer, educator, consultant, health data analyst, quality improvement analyst, physician office manager, claims and reimbursement coordinator in a variety of health care settings.
+The settings include hospitals, outpatient clinics, managed-care organizations, consulting firms, accounting firms, medical group practices, hospice and home healthcare agencies, long-term care facilities, correctional facilities, pharmaceutical companies, rehabilitation facilities, behavioral healthcare organizations, healthcare research facilities, insurance companies, law firms, or state and federal healthcare agencies.

-The Department of Health Information Management offers a four-year program of study which leads to the Bachelor of Science degree.
-The department's goals are to prepare students as competent, confident, innovative and contributing health information professionals who can identify and use a variety of information management resources and technologies to accomplish the objectives of various health care facilities and related organizations.
-Students are also prepared to take the National Certification Examination for credentialing by the American Health Information Management Association.
+The Department of Health Information Management offers a fouryear program leading to the Bachelor of Science degree.
+Its goals are to prepare interested students as competent, confident, innovative and contributing health information professionals who can identify and use a variety of information management resources and technologies to accomplish the objectives of various health care facilities and related organizations; and to prepare students for the National Certification Examination for credentialing by the American Health Information Management Association.

-The Health Information Management curriculum utilizes a career-ladder approach and is divided into a technical phase and a professional phase.
-This approach is designed to accommodate high school graduates, transfer students, and graduates from accredited community colleges who have completed prerequisite science courses, and Registered Health Information Technicians (RHITs) who wish to progress to the professional level of a Health Information Administrator.
-The curriculum includes general education courses, management principles, computer technology/information systems, professional education requirements and integrated supervised professional practice.
+The Health Information Management curriculum takes a careerladder approach and is divided into a technical phase and a professional phase.
+It is designed to accommodate high school graduates, transfer students, graduates from accredited community colleges who have completed prerequisite science courses, and Registered Health Information Technicians (RHITs) who wish to progress to the professional level of a Health Information Administrator.
+The curriculum is comprised of general education, management principles, computer technology/information systems, professional education requirements and integrated supervised professional practice.

-The Bachelor of Science degree is awarded after satisfactory completion of 120 credit hours.
-Graduates of the program are required to demonstrate entry-level competencies for Registered Health Information Administrators (RHIAs) and are eligible to take the National Certification Examination which is administered by the American Health Information Management Association (AHIMA).
-Graduates are strongly encouraged to take the National Certification Examination in the same year they graduate so they can be recognized as a leader in Health Information Management by employers and other healthcare professionals.
+The Bachelot of Science degree is awarded after satisfactory completion of 120 credit hours.
+Graduates of this program are required to demonstrate entry-level competencies for Registered Health Information Administrators (RHIAs) and are eligible to sit for the National Examination administered by the American Health Information Management Association (AHIMA).
+The graduates are strongly encouraged to take the National Examination in the same year of graduation to be recognized as a leader in Health Information Management by employers and other healthcare professionals.

-There are two options available to students who are interested in the Health Information Management Program.
-Option I is designed for freshmen and transfers.
-Option II is designed for students who have completed an associate degree in Health Information Technology.
-In addition to the University's admission criteria, the program's admission and retention requirements include:
+There are two options available to students interested in the Health Information Management Program.
+Option I is for freshmen and transfers.
+Option II is for students who have completed an associate degree in Health Information Technology.
+In addition to University admission criteria, the program admission and retention requirements include: